g-zajac/mkdosc-playground/docs/dp-interface.md

 | dp-is-ready-pin | gpio26 | <span style="background-color: lightgreen">-----</span>  | pin 12 | Automa􏰀on in auto and ready (3.3v, status)  |

-[^1]: For cable CS-DSDMDB15MF-005 from Mouser, this is extension cable, cut in half female part used for interface, male part used for tester.
+[^1]: Cable CS-DSDMDB15MF-005 from Mouser, this is extension cable, cut in half female part used for interface, male part used for tester.
 For future orders female-female cable should be ordered.
+Core colors refers to this cable.